 Company shall pay the Host Fee to the County within thirty (30) days after the end of each month during the Term.
 Such payment shall be made in accordance with the County’s directions, which the County may, by written notice to Company, change from time to time.

-Beginning in the year in which occurs the second (2nd) anniversary of the approval of the Permit or the calendar year in which Waste is first accepted at the Landfill, whichever occurs later, Company will guarantee a minimum Host Fee payment to the County of two hundred fifty thousand dollars ($250,000) per year for the term of this Agreement (the “Minimum Host Fee”), whether or not such volume has been received at the Landfill.
-Beginning on January 1 after the first (1st) anniversary of this Agreement, and on the first day of January thereafter, the Minimum Host Fee shall be adjusted to reflect increases in the CPI.
+(i) Beginning in the year in which occurs the second (2nd) anniversary of the approval of the Permit or the calendar year in which Waste is first accepted at the Landfill, whichever occurs later, Company will guarantee a minimum Host Fee payment to the County of one hundred thousand dollars ($100,000) per year for the term of this Agreement (the “Minimum Host Fee”), whether or not such volume has been received at the Landfill.
+Beginning on January 1st of the year in which occurs the second (2nd) anniversary of the approval of the Permit, and on the first day of January thereafter, the Minimum Host Fee shall be adjusted to reflect change from the prior year in the CPI but not to exceed three (3) percent for any year.
 If monthly payments of the Host Fee do not meet the Minimum Host Fee in a given year, Company shall pay the excess of the Minimum Host Fee over the aggregate sum of such monthly payments to the County by January 30 of the following year.
-Notwithstanding the foregoing, Company shall not be liable for the minimum Host Fee payment to the extent Company is prevented from accepting Waste volume into the Landfill due to actions, rulings or decisions of the VDEQ or any other local, state or federal governmental or regulatory body, unless such action, ruling, or decision is based on Company’s violation of any applicable Governmental Requirement or Required Authorization.
+Notwithstanding the foregoing, Company shall not be liable for the minimum Host Fee payment to the extent Company is prevented from accepting Waste into the Landfill due to actions, rulings or decisions of the VDEQ or any other local, state or federal governmental or regulatory body, unless such action, ruling, or decision is based on Company’s violation of any applicable Governmental Requirement or Required Authorization.
 This obligation shall terminate the calendar year after the calendar year in which the Term ends.

+(ii) In the event that the Company pays a Minimum Host Fee, the Company shall have a period of five (5) years from the date of such payment in which to recoup such payment from the Host Fee paid in any year within the five (5)-year period, to the extent that such Host Fee exceeds the Minimum Host Fee for such year.

 Disposal Guarantee.
 Company guarantees that it will accept County Waste at the Landfill; provided, that, Company shall not accept any such Waste that constitutes an Unacceptable Waste.